Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Long answer:

-Your guide is trained as an International Mountain Leader (IML) and Wilderness First Responder (WFR), certified to handle navigation, first aid, rescue procedures, and risk management in remote environments.
+Your local guide is trained as an International Mountain Leader (IML) and Wilderness First Responder (WFR), certified to handle navigation, first aid, rescue procedures, and risk management in remote environments.

 25. What time of year do you operate?